Travel document: Travel documents for refugees, stateless persons and non-citizens

-A certificate of identity is a travel document issued by a country to non-citizens (also called aliens) residing within their borders who are stateless persons or otherwise unable to obtain a passport from their state of nationality (generally refugees).
+Some countries issue what they call a Certificate of Identity to non-citizens residing within their borders who are unable to obtain a passport from their state of nationality, such as stateless persons and refugees.
 Some states also issue certificates of identity to their own citizens as a form of emergency passport or otherwise in lieu of a passport.
 The visa requirements of certificates of identity may be different from those of regular passports.

-There are three types of certificate of identity: 1954 Convention travel documents, 1951 Convention travel documents, and non-convention travel documents.
+Many countries also issue special travel documents for stateless persons, called 1954 Convention travel documents, and for refugees, called 1951 Convention travel documents.

-A 1954 Convention travel document is a certificate of identity issued to a (typically, but not always, stateless) person in circumstances of any difficulties in gaining a travel document from their country of origin.
+A Stateless person's travel document or 1954 Convention travel document is a certificate of identity issued to a stateless person in circumstances of any difficulties in gaining a travel document from their country of origin.

-Similarly, a 1951 Convention travel document (or refugee travel document) is a certificate of identity issued to a refugee by the state in which they normally reside in allowing them to travel outside that state and to return there.
+Similarly, a Refugee travel document or 1951 Convention travel document is a certificate of identity issued to a refugee by the state in which they normally reside in allowing them to travel outside that state and to return there.
 Refugees are unlikely to be able to obtain passports from their state of nationality (from which they have sought asylum) and therefore need travel documents so that they might engage in international travel.
 The 145 states which are parties to the 1951 Convention Relating to the Status of Refugees are obliged to issue travel documents to refugees lawfully resident in their territory.
 Refugee travel documents are passport-like booklets.
-Their cover bears the words "Travel Document" in English and French (and often in the language of the issuing state), as well as the date of the convention: 28 July 1951.
-The documents were originally grey, though some countries now issue them in other colours, with two diagonal lines in the upper left corner of the front cover.
+Their cover normally bears the words "Travel Document" in English and French (and often in the language of the issuing state), as well as the date of the convention: 28 July 1951.